boardzilla/boardzilla-devtools/interface.md

   SettingsUpdateEvent |
   MessageProcessed
 >))

 window.top.postMessage(m: UpdateSettingsMessage | UpdatePlayersMessage | StartMessage | UpdateSelfPlayerMessage | ReadyMessage)
 ```

 Only the host is permitted to send `UpdatePlayerMessage`.

-During "started", it will recv the following events.
+During "started", it will recv the following events, and send the following messages.

 ```ts
 window.addEventListener('message', (evt: MessageEvent<